MARK OKADA, CFA

 Chief Investment Officer

-The investment objective of the Highland Floating Rate Opportunities Fund is to provide a high level of current income, consistent with the preservation of capital.
+The investment objective of the closed-end Highland Floating Rate Opportunities Fund is to provide a high level of current income, consistent with the preservation of capital.

 Attractive Alternatives for Income-Oriented Investors